 Boston College’s Carroll School of Management is recognized for its accounting program.

-With emphasis on the accountant’s responsibilities beyond number crunching, this program focuses on business strategies, tax strategies, adopting new technologies and bettering the discipline of accounting.
+With an emphasis on the accountant’s responsibilities beyond number-crunching, this program focuses on business strategies, tax strategies, adopting new technologies and bettering the discipline of accounting.

 With impressive faculty members, this program aims to guide students towards earning their CPAs and becoming leaders in the accounting field.